Soft-Collection/StereoscopicImageViewer/README.md

 **Please note:** In the folder with stereo images, image for left eye must have extension **.left.png** and image for right eye must have extension **.right.png**
 For example: **my_photo.left.png** and **my_photo.right.png**
+Left and Right images must be the same size.

 ![Connection Diagram](Images/StereoscopicImageViewer.png)